 Where should the application be submitted?
 Applications should be given to your child’s counselor, who will notify you if your application is approved.
 If you have more than one child (and/or more than one counselor) – just choose any one of the counselors.
 (One application per household.)

-Why must I first apply to the free/reduced school program before applying for the T&E Care program?
-If you can qualify for the free/reduced program, it offers you better assistance for your child’s meals, plus additional options for assistance for your child at school (dental assistance, field trip waivers, etc.).
+Why must I first apply to the Free/Reduced Program before applying for the T&E Care program?
+If you qualify for the Free/Reduced Program, it offers better assistance for your child’s meals, plus additional options for assistance for your child at school (dental assistance, field trip waivers, test application waivers, etc.).
 If you can qualify for that program – it is better for your child(ren).

 T&E Care is an IRS recognized non-profit organization under section 501(c)(3) of the tax code.
 The official registration and financial information of Tredyffrin & Easttown Care may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1 (800) 732-0999.
 Registration does not imply endorsement.